chrisogwuche/qisynth-banking/README.md

 # How To Run qisynth-banking-application Test
 1. Do "How To Install and Run qisynth-banking-application" procedure
-2. Install docker and start docker (To run testing)
+2. Install docker and start docker
 3. Run qisynth-banking-application test